Maharashtra Cong ministers meet party's central leadership | Politics

-Senior Congress ministers in theMaharashtra government met the party's central leadership inDelhi on Saturday to discuss ways to revamp the state unit.
+Senior Congress ministers in theMaharashtra government met the party's central leadership inDelhi on Saturday to discuss ways to revamp the state unit,sources said.

-The Congress has already started the process ofreplacing Thorat who currently holds a ministership and isalso the state unit president, sources added.
+But the visit was also crucial as the party hasreportedly started the process of replacing state unit chiefBalasaheb Thorat.

+Thorat, who is a revenue minister in the Shiv Sena-NCP-Congress government, led the visiting delegation.

-Among the topics discussed was the strengthening ofthe party and galvanising workers over the next few monthsahead of local bodies polls in the state, they added.
+Among the topics discussed was the strengthening ofthe party and galvanizing workers over the next few monthsahead of local bodies polls in the state, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)